ArturoDent/find-and-transform/README.md

     "replace": "${1:+*`$1``$1`*}${2:+*`$2``$2`*}",      // lots of combinations possible

     "replace": "$0",                      // can use whole match as a replacement

+    "replace": "",                        // the match will be replaced with nothing, i.e., an empty string

     "replace": "${2:?yada2:yada3}\\U$1",  // if group 2, add "yada2", else add "yada3"
                                           // then follow with upcased group 1